Ross Wolf: Oakland Athletics

 On June 22, 2010, Wolf was traded to the Oakland Athletics for Jake Fox.
-He was assigned to Triple-A Sacramento, where he pitched in 7 games before earning a promotion.
+He was assigned to the Triple-A Sacramento River Cats, where he pitched in seven games before earning a promotion.
 On July 7, he was called up by Oakland, replacing Tyson Ross.
 He made his Athletics debut on July 10 against the Angels.
 After not pitching since July 29, he was optioned to Sacramento on August 22 when closer Andrew Bailey was reinstated from the disabled list.
 When the rosters expanded on September 1, Wolf was recalled.
-In 11 games with Oakland, he had a 4.26 ERA, striking out 9 in 12.2 innings.
-On October 7, Wolf was outrighted off the roster, and he elected free agency 2 days later.
+In 11 games with Oakland, he had a 4.26 ERA, striking out nine in 12 2/3 innings.
+On October 7, Wolf was outrighted off the roster, and he elected free agency two days later.

 Houston Astros

-On November 9, 2010, Wolf signed a minor league deal with the Houston Astros.
-Wolf played 2011 with Triple-A Oklahoma City, where in 56 games, he went 4-3 with a 4.76 ERA, striking out 55 in 73.2 innings.
+On November 9, 2010, Wolf signed a minor league contract with the Houston Astros organization.
+Wolf played 2011 with the Triple-A Oklahoma City RedHawks, where in 56 games, he went 4-3 with a 4.76 ERA, striking out 55 in 73 2/3 innings.
 After the season, he became a minor league free agent.

-Return to Baltimore
+Baltimore Orioles (second stint)

-The Baltimore Orioles signed him on January 9, 2012.
-After playing 7 games with Double-A Bowie, he was released on April 22.
+On January 9, 2012, Wolf signed a minor league contract with the Baltimore Orioles.
+He played in seven games for the Double-A Bowie Baysox, recording a 6.75 ERA with seven strikeouts and one save over eight innings of work.
+Wolf was released by the Orioles organization on April 22.